 Corporate Tax: Companies pay 8%-35% of profits realized depending on the nature of business.
 They are also charged a Growth & Sustainability Levy ranging from 1% – 5% payable on gross profit.

 Pay As You Earn: These are levied on salaries of employees in graduated rates according to their earnings.

-Indirect Tax: Are taxes collected by intermediaries on behalf of the Government and include Withholding Tax (from 5% upwards depending on the nature of the transaction/service); Value Added Tax (3% flat rate for retailers and wholesalers of goods (with exceptions) and 15% on goods and services); and National Health Insurance Levy (2.5%).
-The Value Added Tax and National Insurance Levy are usually combined into a rate of 17.5%.
+Indirect Tax: Are taxes collected by intermediaries on behalf of the Government and include Withholding Tax (from 5% upwards depending on the nature of the transaction/service); Value Added Tax (4% flat rate for retailers of goods (with exceptions) and 15% on goods and services); and National Health Insurance Levy (2.5%), GETFUND (2.5%) and COVID Levy (1%).